 Quality standards are to be applied to organisations and individuals that offer security penetration testing services, to improve business confidence.

-Council for Registered Ethical Security Testers (Crest) will accredit ethical hackers who perform tests on company networks to see if they are vulnerable to security breaches.
+From 1 April, the Council for Registered Ethical Security Testers (Crest) will accredit ethical hackers who perform tests on company networks to see if they are vulnerable to security breaches.

 Paul Vlissidis, a member of the Crest operational management committee, says standards are essential for an industry that requires such a high degree of trust.